abhibsws/2024_kdvh_RR/README.md

 ## Abstract

 We study the recently-proposed hyperbolic approximation of the Korteweg-de Vries equation (KdV).
 We show that this approximation, which we call KdVH, possesses a rich variety of solutions, including solitary wave solutions that approximate KdV solitons, as well as other solitary and periodic solutions that are related to higher-order water wave models, and may include singularities.
 We analyze a class of implicit-explicit Runge-Kutta time discretizations for KdVH that are asymptotic preserving, energy conserving, and can be applied to other hyperbolized systems.
+We also develop structure-preserving spatial discretizations based on summation-by-parts operators in space including finite difference, discontinuous Galerkin, and Fourier methods.
+We use the relaxation approach to make the fully discrete schemes energy-preserving.
 Numerical experiments demonstrate the effectiveness of these discretizations.

 ## Numerical experiments